Posted on Leave a comment

 I made a couple of prototypes and the following week headed back to Waipu.

 I had one of the prototypes in my LTD test guitar and although it wasn’t exactly right is was close.
 From now on all the testing would be in Lewis’ own guitars.
-Once you’re close you need to minimise the parameters.
+Once you’re close you need to minimize the parameters.
 And that’s how it went, swapping pickups and testing until Lewis was happy.

 Finally we had the sound but that wasn’t all, it needed to look right.